Trigger Finger (Stenosing Tenosynovitis)

 NEAMAN PLASTIC SURGERY | SALEM, CORVALLIS, EUGENE, + PORTLAND, OREGON

 If you experience pain, popping or catching when attempting to flex your fingers or thumb you may have a trigger finger.
 Occasionally, the finger becomes stuck in the flexed position making it difficult to straighten.
-Salem plastic surgeon Dr. Keith C. Neaman has extensive training and experience in the treatment of trigger fingers.
+Salem plastic surgeons Dr. Keith C. Neaman and Dr. Dustin Christiansen have extensive training and experience in the treatment of trigger fingers.
 To schedule your personal consultation, please call Neaman Plastic Surgery at 844-338-5445; left untreated, the joints of the fingers may become stuck in the flexed position

 Trigger Finger – Cause and Effects